-Captain Henri Rochard is a French officer assigned to work with Lieut.
-Catherine Gates.
+Captain Henri Rochard of France is assigned to work with First Lieutenant Catherine Gates of the U. S. Army.
 Through a wacky series of misadventures, they fall in love and marry.
-When the war ends, Capt.
-Rochard tries to return to America with the other female war brides.
+When the war ends, Rochard tries to return to America like female war brides could under the auspices of America's 1945 War Brides Act.
 Zany gender-confusing antics follow.
 Written by

 When Lt.
 Gates and Capt.
 Rochard come up to the dam, Rochard is rowing.
 He jumps to the front of the boat to look over the edge.
 When he does so, he drops the starboard oar into the water.
 The next scene shows him looking over the edge and when the camera cuts back to the aerial view, you can see both oars are shipped and dry on the boat as he begins to row again.
 See more »

 Well, on the contrary, the process of turning a man into a woman is enormously complicated, but I'll do my best.

 See more »